Medicare Advantage Plans (MA & MAPD)

 Prescription Drug Plans

-Medicare offers presription drug coverage to everyone with Medicare.
+Medicare offers prescription drug coverage to everyone with Medicare.
 If you decide to not get drug coverage when you are first enrolled, you will likely pay a late enrollment penalty unless you have other creditable coverage or you get Extra Help.
 There are different ways to get drug coverage please check with your agent for the different ways to get drug coverage.

 Individual Health Plans - Under 65 years old